syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Charts.md

 ## Chart to Image conversion

 The following code example demonstrates how to convert the charts in a presentation slide to image.

+T> **How to improve the quality of the charts in the slide to image or PDF conversion?**

+T> You can specify the quality of the converted charts by setting the scaling mode.
+For more details on how to set the scaling mode, see [Converting PowerPoint presentation to Images](/file-formats/presentation/conversion#converting-powerpoint-presentation-to-images)

 {% tabs %}